aegis-iisc/catalyst_ocaml/README.md

 OCaml Implementation for Catalyst[1]
-A relational Specification framework as a dependent typesystem for OCaml.
+A relational Specification framework as a dependent typesystem for OCaml called OCatalyst

 Running
 ==========